 Esto es un coche. = This is a car.

 Eso es una casa. = That is a house.

 Uses of Non-neutral Forms

-And of course, when referring to people, ALWAYS use non-neutral forms.
+Also, when referring to people, ALWAYS use non-neutral forms.

+Esa es María. = That is María.
 (María is a person, never use neutral forms for people)

 Aquel perro es marrón = That dog is brown.
 (Both interlocutors already know it is a dog, the information is about its color)

+Esta es mi casa. = This is my house.
 (Both interlocutors know it is a house, the information is about who owns the house)